Read in 7 minutes

 This tutorial assumes that you have a fresh CentOS 7 installation.

-According to the GitLab requirements page it is recommend to use a server with:
+According to the GitLab requirements page, it is recommended to use a server with:

 - at least 4GB of RAM memory